AntonOsika/apache-beam-pandas/README.md

-# apache-beam-pandas
+# Apache-beam with panadas
-Tools to manipulate data (after grouping level) with python pandas in a google dataflow / apache beam pipeline.
+Tools to manipulate (grouped) data with python pandas in a google dataflow / apache beam pipeline.